Inside Valentino Fall Winter 2026

 3. The Sculptural Lace and Taffeta Evening Look

-A sheer lace bodice paired with a sculptural purple taffeta skirt creates one of the collection’s most theatrical evening moments.
-The contrast between delicate transparency and architectural volume captures Michele’s method at Valentino: preserving the house’s romanticism while introducing deliberate interference.
+A sheer lace bodice paired with a sculptural purple taffeta skirt, producing one of the collection’s most theatrical evening moments.
+The contrast between transparent delicacy and architectural volume captures Michele’s method at Valentino in a single image — preserve the romanticism, introduce deliberate interference.

-Valentino Fall Winter 2026 does not present itself as a dramatic reinvention.
+Valentino Fall Winter 2026 doesn’t present itself as a dramatic reinvention.
+It works through subtle shifts:

 - Fur against lace